-A complete proposal budget should be submitted with the pre-proposal, including a cover page signed by the PI's Authorized Organizational Representative (AOR) for Sponsored Projects.
-The budget should address proposed expenditures for the three-year project, with a start date of September 2024.
+A draft budget and budget narrative should be submitted with the pre-proposal.
+The budget should address proposed expenditures for the three-year project, with a start date of September 2025.

-The research team may request up to \$900,000 over three years: \$675,000 in Federal funds with full indirect costs (F&A) and \$225,000 in state funds (to be expended as cost-share) without F&A. For additional information about cost-share, see pg.
+The research team may request up to \$900,000 over three years: \$675,000 in Federal funds with full indirect costs (F&A) and \$225,000 in matching funds (to be expended as cost-share) without F&A. For additional information about cost-share, see pg.
 3.

-The submitted budget should include two NASA KY budget forms: one summarizing proposed costs for \$675,000 in Federal funds (with F&A) and one summarizing proposed costs for \$225,000 in state funds (without F&A).
+The submitted budget should include two separate NASA KY budget forms: 1) proposed costs for \$675,000 in Federal funds (with F&A) and 2) proposed costs for \$225,000 in matching funds (without F&A).
+Budgets are considered draft budgets, not final versions.
+The budget should adhere to the research team's institutional policies.

-The budget narrative should describe how the award and cost-share funds will be used to support faculty, students, travel, materials and supplies, research equipment and other costs.
-The budget should include proposed costs for the state match amount and describe institutional support or additional sources to address the required 50% cost-share, including any in-kind contributions.
-Describe indirect cost rate (F&A) and cost basis.
+The budget narrative should describe how the award and cost-share funds will be used to support faculty, student research assistants, travel, materials and supplies, research equipment and other costs.
+The budget should include proposed costs for the matching amount and describe institutional support or additional sources to address the required 50% cost-share, including any in-kind contributions.
+Describe indirect cost rate (F&A) and cost basis of salaries, fringe benefits, travel, materials and supplies, and equipment.

 Proposers should contact NASA KY with questions about allowable costs.
 Submitted proposals must be consistent with the research team's institutional policies and practices, e.g. definition of equipment, stipend, etc. Any third-party support committed to the project from collaborators should include a letter of support detailing the commitment.
-Allowable costs should also be consistent with NASA policies as described in the NASA EPSCOR Research Solicitation (to be released mid-October 2023) and the NASA Guidebook for Proposers.
+Allowable costs should also be consistent with NASA policies as described in the NASA EPSCoR Research Solicitation (to be released mid-October) and the NASA Guidebook for Proposers.

-Please note, the NASA EPSCoR Research Solicitation provides up to \$750,000 in Federal funding, however pre-proposals should only include a budget of \$675,000 for the research team.
+Please note: the NASA EPSCoR Research Solicitation provides up to \$750,000 in Federal funding, however pre-proposals should only budget \$675,000 for the research team.
 The NASA Kentucky EPSCoR program applies the additional \$75,000 to project management and jurisdictional objectives in support of the project.
 Proposers do not need to budget for this additional amount.